serenacao/re.ply/design/concepts/Generator/Implementation.md

         - "Hi there."
         - "Explain recursion."

         Respond with exactly one word: Yes or No.
         Do not include any explanations or reasoning.

         Input: "${input}"

         Answer:`;
         return this.isItem(
             prompt,
             llm);
     }

-    async regenerateWithFeedback(llm: GeminiLLM): Promise<string> {
+    private async regenerateWithFeedback(llm: ILLM): Promise<string> {
         const prompt = this.createFeedbackPrompt() + "\n\nCurrent draft:\n" + this.draft;
         const revised = await llm.executeLLM(prompt);
         return revised;
     }

-    async updateFeedback(llm: GeminiLLM, oldDraft: string, newDraft: string): Promise<void> {
+    private async updateFeedbackFromEdit(llm: ILLM, oldDraft: string, newDraft: string): Promise<void> {
         if (oldDraft === newDraft) {
             return;
         }
         const prompt = `You are an assistant that analyzes revisions to writing.
         You will be given two drafts of text: Draft A (original) and Draft B (revised).

         Your task:
         1. Compare Draft A and Draft B.
         2. Identify what types of changes were made (e.g., tone, clarity, structure, word choice, level of detail, formatting, conciseness).
         3. Infer the possible feedback or instruction that caused those changes.
         4. Return the feedback as a Python list of short, actionable strings.
         5. Output only the Python list—no explanations, no extra text.

         Example:
         - If Draft A is casual and Draft B is more formal, the feedback might be: ["Write with a more professional tone."]
         - If Draft A rambles and Draft B is shorter, the feedback might be: ["Be more concise and remove unnecessary detail."]

         ---

         Draft A:
         ${oldDraft}

         Draft B:
         ${newDraft}

         Output:`;